 We've included the A6000 and the A6400 in our list of the best Sony cameras, but for different reasons.
 As soon as we review the new models we'll decide whether these deserve to be in the list too – or even amongst the best mirrorless cameras you can buy right now

-The Sony A6100, A6400 and A6600 could be considered modern replacements for the Sony A6000, A6300 and A6500 respectively, but while the old ones remain on sale, there are still six cameras to choose from.
+The Sony A6100, A6400 and A6600 could be considered as replacements for the Sony A6000, A6300 and A6500 respectively.
+And now the A6700 is essentially the successor to the A6600's crown. but while the old ones remain on sale, there are still seven cameras to choose from.

 So let’s take a look at each of these cameras in turn, its history and its suitability for different kinds of photography and video.